A dark red-brown gradient in the back with overlayed red four leafed flowers.

 Climate Action Plan

-St. John’s is on the path with a roadmap to achieve 50 percent carbon emissions reduction from energy consumed by buildings by year 2030.
-Within the new NYC Climate Mobilization Act of 2019 there are tiered emissions compliance targets for 2024 and 2030.
+St. John’s is on the path with a roadmap to achieve a 50 percent reduction in carbon emissions from energy consumed by buildings by 2030.
+Within the new NYC Climate Mobilization Act of 2019, there are tiered emissions compliance targets for 2024 and 2030.
 Being below the emissions limits for 2024, St. John’s is developing plans to meet its 2030 emissions limit and includes renewable energy sources such as geothermal and solar power.

 St. John’s Energy Master Plan 2017 can be viewed here.